Taiwan Bread and Baking

 85°C and the global bakery brand

 If Wu Pao-Chun represents artisanal excellence, 85°C represents business scale.
-Founded in 2003, the brand expanded rapidly from Taiwan into China, the U.S., and beyond.
+Founded in 2003, the brand grew from a domestic Taiwan coffee shop into an international chain: entering China in 2008 and expanding to the United States in 2016.3

 Their strategy was “affordable luxury”—offering cakes and breads that felt premium but were priced for everyday consumers.
 That mix of quality and accessibility allowed 85°C to build a loyal following both domestically and abroad.